 As an entire ecosystem, Sonos is hard to fault - if you don’t mind sacrificing hi-res audio support, of course.
 Sensibly priced, beginner-friendly and with an appealing expand-as-you-go ethos, it’s a multi-room mogul to be reckoned with.

 ALSO CONSIDER: Bluesound Generation 2 system review

 Of course, Sonos is not the only option.
-The company was first, and has somewhat cornered the market, but small upstarts such as Bluesound and big players such as LG and Samsung have now joined the fray.
+The company was first, and has somewhat cornered the multi-room market, but big players such as Bose, LG, Samsung and Sony, and hi-res supporting brands such as Bluesound, have since joined the fray.

-And there are other options, each with their own unique selling-points.
-Check out our multi-room audio guide for everything you need to know and some Sonos alternatives...
+And there are other options, each with their own unique selling points.
+Check out our full Sonos guide for everything you need to know about the speaker ecosystem and its alternatives...